scmacdon/AWSTracker/Readme.md

  **Note** - In this example, the user credentials to log into the application are user/password.

-## Section 5 -  Create the main controller class
+## Create the main controller class

 Within the **com.aws.securingweb** package, create the controller class named **MainController**.
 This class is responsible for handling the HTTP Requests.
 For example, if a GET operation is made by the view, the **MainController** handles this request and returns a data set that is displayed in the view.
 In this example, the data set is obtained from the MySQL database located in the AWS Cloud.